Breadcrumb

 1. Read all content on Readmission.

-2. Secure and access the Application for Readmission on the Registrar’s Office website for Cancellations, Withdrawals, Absence and Readmission
+2. Secure and access the Application for Readmission on the Registrar’s Office website for Cancellations, Withdrawals, Absence and Readmission.
+Click the link below, scroll down to Forms and click Readmission.

 3. Confirm your former standing (good standing vs.